 The Directors have considered the nature of the business and don't expect this to significantly change over the next 12 month period.
-In light of COVID-19 risk on the Group, the Directors have obtained a letter of support from the Company's ultimate parent company, Kemble Water Holdings Limited (KWH), to support the going concern basis.
+The Directors have obtained a letter of support from the Company's ultimate parent company, Kemble Water Holdings Limited (KWH), to support the going concern basis.

-The Directors have assessed the Company's ability to continue as a going concern recognising it is a special purpose financing entity with no business operations other than raising external funding for its Guarantor, Kemble Water Finance Limited ("KWF").
+The Directors have assessed the Company's ability to continue as a going concern, recognising it is a special purpose financing entity with no business operations other than raising external funding for its Guarantor, Kemble Water Finance Limited ("KWF").
 As such the Company is wholly reliant on KWF as a source of income.
-KWF is a holding company with no material, direct business operations and is therefore mainly dependent on its operating subsidiary, the Thames Water Utilities Limited Group ("TWUL Group") to generate the funds necessary for both TW(K)F and KWF to meet their respective financial obligations.
+KWF is a holding company with no material, direct business operations and is therefore mainly dependent on Thames Water Utilities Limited ("TWUL"), the regulated entity within the Group, to generate the funds necessary for both TW(K)F and KWF to meet their respective financial obligations.

-Given the dependency on the TWUL Group, the Directors have considered the going concern assessment made by the TWUL Group directors as well as the actions taken by the TWUL Group post the balance sheet date of 31 March 2021.
-The section below, "Summary of TWUL Group going concern assessment" outlines this assessment where the TWUL Group Board has concluded it appropriate to prepare the financial statements for the TWUL Group on a going concern basis.
-Further details of this assessment and the post balance sheet events are contained within the TWUL annual report for 2020/21, copies of which may be obtained from the Company Secretary's Office at the address included in note 13.
+Given the dependency on TWUL, the Directors have considered the going concern assessment made by TWUL Group as well as the actions taken by TWUL Group post the balance sheet date of 31 March 2022.
+The section below, "Summary of TWUL Group going concern assessment" outlines this assessment where the conclusion is to prepare the financial statements for TWUL Group on a going concern basis.
+Further details of this assessment and the post balance sheet events are contained within the TWUL Group annual report for 2021/22, copies of which may be obtained from the Company Secretary's Office at the address included in Note 13.